rezervemoney/gitbooks/how-to-capture-1-million-eth/risks.md

 ### Dilution Risks

 This approach also creates **dilution risk**.
 If funding comes through equity issuance, existing holders see their share of the treasury diluted.
-MicroStrategy relied heavily on the market assigning a premium to its shares relative to the book value of BTC holdings.&#x20;
+MicroStrategy relied heavily on the market assigning a premium to its shares relative to the book value of BTC holdings.

 In a bear market, that premium often vanishes, making capital raises both more dilutive and less effective—an outcome that could equally affect RZR token holders.